I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 “How to Tell When Your First Date is Going Well”

 Good grief.
 No wonder I’m delusional.
-What sort of paradigm are we trying to live up to, fit in to?
+What sort of paradigm are we trying to live up to, fit in to, anyway?

 I was ruined by Feinman, you know?
 I told you that at the beginning.
 It was like chasing that first high with cocaine.
 It’s never going to be like that first hit, that first euphoric moment that you spend the rest of the night trying to recreate.
 And try as you might, you will fail.
-No, he was worse than cocaine.
-Or the best heroin.
+No, it was worse than cocaine.
+He was the best heroin.
 He wasn’t readily available in pure form anywhere and the alternatives were loathsome: either not potent enough or mixed with who knows what, downright scary and potentially soul numbing.
+Deadly, even.

 That is how it felt to date other men after Jake, I’m not exaggerating.
 The years have passed, and sure, I have had several men in my life.
 I met a lot of guys at the bar and my friends were always trying to fix me up.
 There was Marcus.
 And Mikey.
 And Tim and Steven.
 Jerry and Gary and Tommy and Joe.
 Oh, and Massimo.
 Massimo Rinaldi.
 My one attempt at foreign flavor.

-“I havva bottle of Soave for us-a,” he’d say, adding an Italian flourish at the end of his words.
+“I havva bottle of Soave for us-ah,” he’d say, adding an Italian flourish at the end of his words.

-“Come over after work-a.
-Oh, and bring-a some glasses,” he’d remind me over the phone at the bar when I called him on my break.
+“Come over after work-ah.
+Oh, and bring-ah some glasses,” he’d remind me over the phone at the bar when I called him on my break.

 I was twenty-five then, he was thirty-one and he was sure he had a thing or two to teach me about real love.
 Italian style.
 The inventors of romance.